thoughtco/statamic-cache-tracker/README.md

 ## How it works

 The addon should work auto-magically in most cases.
-It listens for hooks in nav tags, as well as augmentation of entries, terms, assets and globals to determine what content is being output.
+It listens for hooks in form, nav and partial tags, as well as augmentation of entries, terms, assets and globals to determine what content is being output.

-This data is then added to a cache store that is used to determine what cached data should be invalidated at what times.
+This data is then added to a cache store that is used to determine what cached data should be invalidated when tracked items are saved or deleted.
+If you want to clear data on other events (eg clear any page builder elements on entry create), just add a listener and call invalidate on the Tracker facade (eg. `Tracker::invalidate(['partial:_partials/my_pagebuilder_block']`);

 The default cache is used, or if you have specified a `static_cache` store this will be used instead.
 This data will then be cleared when your static cache is cleared.

 ### Middleware
 The autocache middleware will automatically be added to your `web` middleware stack.
 If you want to include it to other stacks simply add: